quang-m-nguyen/monster-survival-game/README.md

 ## Weapon Upgrade System

 When you level up, upgrade options appear in the bottom-left corner of the screen.
-You can continue playing and apply upgrades whenever you want by pressing the corresponding number key or clicking on the icon.
+You can continue playing and apply upgrades whenever you want by pressing the corresponding number key or clicking/tapping on the icon.
 Upgrades will stack if not used immediately.

 Available upgrades: